*This post contains an affiliate link. Please read my disclosures.

 - Introducing plant, root, stem, leaf, flower, fruit or seeds.

 - Landform, landmark, or place you are studying.

 - Simple and clear concepts

 Importance of Botany in a Classroom

 A Montessori classroom should be rich in botanical specimens.
-But with the introduction of plants into classroom comes the Practical Life care of those plants.
-The cosmic notion of the interrelationship of all living organisms demands that top priority be given horticulture or the care of plants.
+But with the introduction of plants into the classroom comes the practical lifecare of those plants.
+The cosmic notion of the interrelationship of all living organisms demands that top priority is given horticulture or the care of plants.

 - A Montessori classroom void of plants reflects that degree of non-participation in the process of life.

 - A Montessori classroom with plants which are cared for by the adult reflects the isolation of the child from the nurturing process of life.

 - A Montessori classroom with plants cared for by the children represents the quintessence of the cosmic vision in the Montessori classroom.

 - The child in harmony with nature and as a helper to nature.